-On a five mile site stretching to the sea, the Maya built their pyramids, temples and tombs meant for the elite members of the community.
-The Temple of the Masonry Altars, above, at fifty-four feet, is the highest one left standing in the area.
-And the tree growing on top will give you a good idea of how relentless is the spread of vegetation.
+On a five-mile site stretching to the sea, the Maya built their pyramids, temples and tombs meant for the elite members of the community.
+The Temple of the Masonry Altars, above, at 54 feet, is the highest one left standing in the area and the tree growing on top will give you a good idea of how relentless is the spread of vegetation.
 Indeed, what we see of the ruins of Altun-Ha had to be excavated from under a jungle canopy that covered the entire site.

-It would appear that the Maya, for whatever reason, frequently abandoned their settlements and moved on.
-At which the jungle moved in, with the vegetation completely obscuring the settlements.
+It would appear that the Maya, for whatever reason, frequently abandoned their settlements and moved on, at which the jungle moved in and the vegetation completely obscured the earlier settlements.

-With hundreds of sites, large and small, spread throughout Belize, Honduras and Guatemala, this particular one became famous when Dr David Pendergast of the Royal Ontario Museum discovered among the ruins the largest carved Jade Head that has ever been found, a head depicting the Sun God “Kinich Ahau.”
+With hundreds of sites, large and small, spread throughout Belize, Honduras and Guatemala, this particular one became famous when Dr. David Pendergast of the Royal Ontario Museum discovered among the ruins the largest carved Jade Head ever found, a head depicting the Sun God “Kinich Ahau.”

 Reserve a table at the Parisian bistro, Jacques, the signature restaurant of Jacques Pepin who has partnered with Oceania to create his restaurants on both the Marina and the newest ship, the Riviera.
-Even before entering the dining room, we catch sight of as miling Jacques in a painting hung by the door, where, clearly, he's in his element and doing what he loves best.
+Even before entering the dining room, we catch sight of a smiling Jacques in a painting hung by the door, where, clearly, he's in his element, doing what he loves best.

-My companion ordered the lobster, I the Dover sole, its body glistening with butter.
+My companion ordered the lobster, I the Dover sole, which came to the table glistening with butter.
 Both were fabulous, as was the best-ever surprise birthday cake covered with a decadent dark chocolate icing and accompanied by a half-dozen singing waiters.
-If initially taken by surprise, my guest was ultimately delighted.
+If initially taken by surprise, my companion was ultimately delighted.

 If that’s not enough food to think about, there’s always Bon Appetit at Sea offering expert instruction, complete with floppy white toques, in a splendid teaching facility.
 Cooking classes?
-No way.
-Rather than cook, I head for the Canyon Ranch Fitness Center and Spa to steam and sauna the calories away.
-And before we know it, a splendid day with Altun-Ha and Jacques Pepin--the odd couple--is drawing to a close, the sun going down smoking into the Caribbean Sea.
+Not for me!
+I head for the Canyon Ranch Fitness Center and Spa to steam and sauna the afternoons away.
+Before we know it, the splendid day spent at Altun-Ha and the evening with Jacques Pepin—the odd couple—is drawing to a close, the sun going down smoking into the Caribbean Sea.

-But whatever happened to all the intelligence that built those temples?
-How is it that areas and populations once full of promise have become so poor that mothers throughout Guatemala and Honduras send their children north on boxcars?
-Unavoidably, or so it would seem, civilizations are like people in that they're born, grow old and die.
+I cant help but wonder whatever happened to the remarkable intelligence that built those temples and developed sophisticated calendars.
+How is it that areas and populations once full of promise have become so poor that mothers throughout Guatemala and Honduras send young children north on boxcars?
+It would seem that civilizations are like people in that they're born, grow old and die.
 It's a sobering thought, even when cruising the Caribbean.